2008 I-League 2nd Division

-The top-four team in the I-League 2nd Division will qualify for the I-League (2008–2009), while the rest will be remain to I League Division 2 in the next season.
+The top four teams in the I-League 2nd Division qualified for the I-League (2008–09), while the rest will be remain to I League Division 2 in the next season.
+Mumbai were the champions of the inaugural I-League 2nd Division.

-The AIFF has selected Pune and Kolhapur as preliminary round venues to take the game to different cities.
-Both the venues have good stadiums and two practice grounds each, making them ideal venues for the I-League Division 2.
+The AIFF had selected Pune and Kolhapur as preliminary round venues to take the game to different cities.